enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/javascript-property.md

 `Object.getOwnPropertyDescriptor()`

-- get property's Descriptor , use descriptor to read the attribute
+- get property's Descriptor, use descriptor to read the attribute

 `Object.assign()`